Kure Beach, NC Tours & Cruises

 Under the Sea Adventures

 Make your way to the North Carolina Aquarium at Fort Fisher, named one of the best aquariums in the country by USA Today’s 10Best, to experience more than 2,500 animal residents including Luna, the albino alligator and Maverick, the bald eagle.
-Meet four Asian small-clawed otters in their freshwater habitat featuring streams, waterfalls, an enclosed pool and a log slide.
+Meet Asian small-clawed otters in their freshwater habitat featuring streams, waterfalls, an enclosed pool and a log slide.
 Families feeling adventurous can reach into tanks and touch sea stars, horseshoe crabs and dog sharks, too.
-Watch daily dive shows or embark on a behind-the-scenes tour, where you’ll get an up-close view of feeding time with some of the aquarium’s friendliest animals.
-Plus, you’ll experience a whole new vantage point from the top of the aquarium’s 235,000-gallon Cape Fear Shoals tank that’s home to sharks, stingrays, moray eels and other fish.
-While there, grab lunch at the snack bar, SharkBites, and enjoy it outdoors in the aquarium’s Nature Play area, where children and families can climb, build, swing, jump and imagine in a natural space, or Adventure Reef, an outdoor interactive play area for kids.
+Catch a dive show or embark on a behind the scenes tour, where you’ll get an up-close view of some of the aquarium’s friendliest animals.
+Afterwards, grab lunch at the snack bar, SharkBites and enjoy it outdoors in the aquarium’s Nature Play area, where children and families can climb, build, swing, jump and imagine in a natural space, or Adventure Reef, an outdoor interactive play area for kids.

 Explore one of the most influential battle sites of the Civil War.
 The largest land-sea battle of the war was fought at Fort Fisher, located at the south tip of Kure Beach.
 Visit Fort Fisher State Historic Site to explore the South’s largest earthen fort and site of this historic battle.
 Approximately 10% of Fort Fisher still stands along with a restored palisade fence.
 See an impressive reconstruction of a 32-pounder seacoast gun at Shepherd's Battery.
 All tours of the grounds begin in the Visitors Center which features an audiovisual program about the history of the fort.
 Then meander along a scenic outdoor trail shaded by live oaks, featuring interpretive exhibit panels.
 The site hosts historical reenactments throughout the year, including an event commemorating the Battle of Fort Fisher each January.

 Scenic Ferry Cruise